 Harold Chapman‘s got an exhibition opening next week, July 29, at London’s Chelsea Proud Gallery , and it’ll be up for the month of August.
-Chapman documented the Beat Hotel more thoroughly than anybody else, and tho he’s had a few books in print, they’re hard to find.
+Chapman documented the Beat Hotel more thoroughly than anybody else, and tho’ he’s had a few books in print, they’re hard to find.
 Here’s chance to get the full scope of his work.
 The Independent‘s Rob Sharp gives him and the show a decent plug delivering us some fantastic and useful background.
-Most recently Chapman himself s in the Guardian talking about his ‘best shot’ of Allen & Peter.
+Most recently Chapman himself s in the Guardian, talking about his ‘best shot’ of Allen & Peter.

-Anne Waldman is reading Howl backed up by a string quartet performing Lee Hyla’s score composed for the Kronos quartet in the 90s.
+Anne Waldman is reading “Howl” backed up by a string quartet performing Lee Hyla’s score composed for the Kronos quartet in the ’90s.
 There are three shows, two on Friday night , and one on Saturday night, with Saturdays performance followed by a not-to-be missed free concert by TV on the Radio’s Kyp Malone at 10pm.
-Check Washingtoncitypaper.com for a brief but fun interview with Kyp.
+Check Washington”s City Paper for a brief but fun interview with Kyp.

 “I saw Allen Ginsberg give a reading and perform some songs in April of 1994 at some lecture hall on the CMU campus in Pittsburgh.
 I was 21 and about to move to San Francisco.
-I was a little confused how this little old effeminate man managed to bring so many people together to hear him sing of sodomy and whatnot.
+I was a little confused how this little old effeminate man managed to bring so many people together to hear him sing of sodomy and what-not.
 I was fairly enamoured.
 In my memory it was also the same day that Kurt Cobain was announced dead by his own hand but I could be mixing things up, I was late blooming and much was happening.
 A couple of years back in the little town where my kid lives, on the Delaware, the two of us out for coffee and juice, we came across an anthology of American poetry from which she requested I read her something.
-I found Howl and started in almost immediately translating/editing for my 7-year-old audience, who somewhere along the line picked up on my hesitation and asked if I was changing the words, which I embarrassedly admitted.
+I found “Howl” and started in almost immediately translating/editing for my 7-year-old audience, who somewhere along the line picked up on my hesitation and asked if I was changing the words, which I embarrassedly admitted.
 She wouldn’t have my clean version, told me I couldn’t censor poetry.
 So I read.
 His life and his work are truly inspirational.
 I’m honored to have been asked to perform and hope to do his spirit justice.”